nevanscott/uxui0120/_projects/web-app.md

 ## Presentation for the Jury (6 minutes)

-You will present in front of a jury panel composed of 1 UX and 1 UI expert.
+You will present in front of a jury panel composed of 2 UX/UI Designers.
 Think of this as an opportunity to get an outside opinion from someone who is actively and currently working in the field.
 Working in a high pressure situation in a safe environment is going to be great practice for you ahead of job interviews.

 Your presentation should answer the following questions: